-• formally told about the allegation as soon as possible.
-The Principal / Associate Principal /governor will consult the LADO and where involved Childrens Services and/or the police on what information can be disclosed

-• kept informed about the progress of the case, only in relation to their child - no information can be shared regarding the staff member record the decision and justification for it

-• made aware of the requirement to maintain confidentiality and unwanted publicity about any allegations made against teachers in schools whilst investigations are in progress as set out in section 141F of the Education Act 2002.
+- formally told about the allegation as soon as possible.
+The Principal / Associate Principal /governor will consult the LADO and where involved Childrens Services and/or the police on what information can be disclosed - kept informed about the progress of the case, only in relation to their child no information can be shared regarding the staff member - made aware of the requirement to maintain confidentiality and unwanted publicity about any allegations made against teachers in schools whilst investigations are in progress as set out in section 141F of the Education Act 2002.